LCI Industries (Lippert) research snapshot

 Merger arbitrage spread trade

-Dividend capture monitor
+Dividend and balance sheet monitor

 Investment research summary